Veterans Day for Kids, Kindergarten, Students, Children’s Activities and Ideas

 Holiday for Kids: Veterans Day

 The essence of Veterans Day should be clear to every child.
-Veterans Day honors all who served in the United States Armed Forces, differing from Memorial Day, which commemorates those who died in service.
+Veterans Day honors all who served in the United States Armed Forces, differing from Memorial Day, commemorating those who died in service.
 When explaining to kids about when Veterans Day is celebrated, we should note that it’s on November 11th, or the nearest workday, and is observed annually in the US.

 The history of Veterans Day is a vital lesson for kids, kindergarteners, and students.
 At 11 am on November 11, 1918, a temporary armistice was signed, bringing an end to the hostilities of World War I. A year later, US President Woodrow Wilson declared that November 11th would be observed as Armistice Day.
 By 1938, Armistice Day was recognized as a national federal holiday, dedicated to world peace and the veterans of World War I. However, in 1954, Congress renamed it Veterans Day.